binerogroup/documentation/compute/ssh-keys.rst

    If you don't have a key, you will be able to generate a new one using one of the below methods.

-   We do however recommend using ``ssh-keygen`` to generate the key on your computer.
+   We do recommend using ``ssh-keygen`` to generate the key on your computer.
 This is because you are then able to choose one of the modern keying methods instead of RSA which the various platform options will provide.

-   A good command to generate a key in Linux and Linux like systems running Open SSH using the modern ed25519 algorithm (which may not be supported on all systems yet - but is safe and preferable to RSA) is ``ssh-keygen -t ed25519 -f ~/id_ed25519``, this will output the key in your home folder with filename ``id_ed25519`` and public key in same folder with filename ``id_ed25519.pub``.
-You will be asked to provide a password for the key which we recommend.
+   We recommend that you use the new modern ED25519 algorithm when creating your SSH key and that you use a passphrase for the key.

+   Use the command ``ssh-keygen -t ed25519 -f ~/id_ed25519`` to create your new SSH key, use a strong password, your private key is in ``~/id_ed25519`` and your public key is in ``~/id_ed25519.pub`` file.

 .. tip::

-   If you already have a key but with no password we strongly recommend adding a password to it, this can be done (in Linux and Linux like systems running Open SSH) by the following command ``ssh-keygen -p -f <your keyfile>``.
+   If you already have a key but with no password we strongly recommend adding a password to it, you can add a password to your SSH key with ``ssh-keygen -p -f <your keyfile>``.

-   Adding a password will secure the key in case you for example loose your laptop or otherwise compromise the key.
-Remember that the private part of the key is as sensitive as a plain text password without the passphrase (and depending on your passphrase strength, potentially also with it) and should be stored with this in mind.
+   Adding a password will secure the key in case you it's stolen or lost.
+Remember that the private key is as sensitive as a plain text password without a passphrase.

 Cloud management portal
 -----------------------